How does it work?

 - Cat behaviour

 How it works

-Litter Kwitter comes with a universal base plate (a special kind of toilet seat that fits all standard toilets), the three training discs (red, amber and green), a comprehensive instruction booklet plus a 20-minute DVD with step-by-step training directions you can see.
+Litter Kwitter comes with a universal base plate (a special kind of toilet seat that fits all standard toilets), the three training discs (red, amber and green), a comprehensive instruction booklet plus a QR Code link to video tutorials with step-by-step training directions you can see.